Why should I register online?

 Are there rest stops, and what are the times they are open?

 Refreshments are available at the Penn Township Fire Department from 7:00 AM. until 5:00 PM.
 Hot dogs, soup, and any other hot items will be available at the Penn Township Fire Dept. from 10:30 AM. until 3:00 AM.
-The “official” rest stop for the 50 mile Big Spring Meander route will be open from 8:30 AM. until 2:30 PM.
-There are 2 other “unofficial” rest stops along the route where you can get water and access bathrooms.
-The rest stop for the Yellow Breeches Ramble 25 mile route will be open from 9:00 AM. until 4:00 PM.
-The rest stop on the Opossum Lake Loop will be open from 9:00 AM until 3:30 PM.
+The rest stop in Shippensubrg for the 50 mile Big Spring Meander route will be open from 8:30 AM. until 2:30 PM.
+This rest stop also serves the Cumberland Valley Rail Trail.
+The rest stop for the Yellow Breeches Ramble 25 mile route will be open from 8:30 AM. until 4:00 PM.
+The rest stop on the Opossum Lake Loop will be open from 8:30 AM until 3:30 PM.

 What will it cost and what does that include?